-- 1) It introduces two conditional transmission capacity products: - a) A 'Wheeling' charge to replace the current Optional Commodity Charge.
+- 1) It introduces two conditional transmission capacity products: - a) A 'Wheeling' charge to be applied at zero distance routes.
 Modification 0678 does not include a Wheeling change.
-As explained later in this proposal the objective of Wheeling is the same as that of the Optional Charge proposed in Modification 0678B however the solution offered in this Modification is deemed to be more simplistic and avoids discriminatory charges for entry and exit routes at the same location or effectively deemed the same location by National Grid but positioned at different points of the network.
-Wheeling is an established concept in other European member states such as Belgium, Netherlands, Hungary and Austria.
+As explained later in this proposal the objective of Wheeling is the same as that of the Optional Charge proposed in Modification 0678B however the solution offered in this